rikluost/sionna-PlutoSDR/README.md

 Fig 6.

-The received In-Phase and Quadrature (IQ) signals undergo scaling, aligning their magnitudes with those of the input signal.
-This ensures compatibility with the Sionna demodulator.
-The output format is [IQ, SINR, SDR_TX_GAIN, SDR_RX_GAIN, fails + 1, corr, sdr_time]
+The received In-Phase and Quadrature (IQ) signals undergo scaling, aligning their magnitudes with those of the input signal to ensure compatibility with the Sionna demodulator.
+The output format is `[IQ, SINR, SDR_TX_GAIN, SDR_RX_GAIN, fails + 1, corr, sdr_time]`

 In the author's environment, the entire transmit-receive process typically spans a duration of 25 to 40 milliseconds.